jtanx/fontforge/doc/sphinx/index.rst

-FontForge does not compose these glyphs (well, it can, but that's a completely different area), instead it provides information within the :doc:`font <gposgsub>` to a text layout program so that the program can do the composition.
+FontForge does not compose these glyphs (well, it can, but that's a completely different area), instead it provides information within the :doc:`font </techref/gposgsub>` to a text layout program so that the program can do the composition.

 The example above is unlikely to be very useful since most latin fonts contain